HanzalaSheikh/Random-password-generator/README.md

 ## Development

-If you want to run the application locally or contribute to the project, follow these steps:
+If you want to run the application locally or contribute to the project

-1. Clone this repository:
+Clone this repository:

 git clone https://github.com/HanzalaSheikh/Random-password-generator.git